click hide image

 Wikipedia, social insects and super-organisms

-You might see that to some extent this is what internet forums do, or what books do, they pass on information even after the death of the originator.
+You might see that, to some extent, this is what internet forums do, or what books do, they pass on information even after the death of the originator.
 But books are not location specific, I cannot find out who has walked at a specific spot, the way a dog or tiger might find out by sniffing a tree.
 Books are not sensitive to temporality - the dog or tiger might find out by the scents left on a tree how recent the last passer by was.

 Social insects like ants and termites have evolved indirect communication to coordinate the activities of individual organisms without the need for centralized command and control.
 The terms stigmergy and stigmergic collaboration have been used for this and here is an explanation I found online (slightly edited):